girlscript/winter-of-contributing/C_CPP/Data Structures/Linked List/linked list.md

 - Time complexity O(n)
 - Space complexity O(1)

+## Counting total elements in linked list

 - To insert a node, we have to redirect the next pointer of the previous node to point to the new node instead of the current one and the next pointer of the new node must point to the original next node.To insert a node at the front of the Linked List, the head pointer should point to the new node and the next pointer of the new node must point to the previous first node.

-## Counting total elements in linked list
+And by using count variable we will count the number of nodes present in the linked list.

 ```CPP
 #include<iostream>